Posts

 Image

-Central to the biblical doctrine of salvation is the promise of redemption.
-God will not abandon what He first created.
-The term signifies the recovery of that which was lost.
-The universe has been enslaved by sin and condemned to decay and death.
-All living creatures die eventually.
-However, in the redemptive plans of the Creator, the end state of the things and creatures redeemed by Him will be vastly superior to their original state.
-This idea is epitomized especially in the bodily resurrection of the righteous.
+Salvation includes the resurrection of the saints and the New Creation.
+Both events will occur when Jesus arrives from Heaven .
+Redemption is part of God’s salvation.
+He will not abandon what He created and called “ very good! ” Redemption points to the recovery of what has been lost.
+The Universe is enslaved by sin and condemned to decay and death.
+All living creatures die.
+However, in the redemptive plans of the Creator, the end state of the things redeemed by Him will be vastly superior to their original condition, and this principle is epitomized in the bodily resurrection of men and women saved by Jesus Christ.

 Image

-After his resurrection, Jesus declared: “ All authority in heaven and on earth is given to me, therefore, go and make disciples of all nations! ” He then dispatched his disciples to announce his Lordship and salvation to the “ uttermost parts of the Earth .”
-The Era of Salvation commenced with his death and resurrection; therefore, his life-giving message must be announced to all men.
+The Good News announced by Jesus of Nazareth offers salvation and true life to men and women of every nation and nationality .
+Jesus proclaimed that “ all authority in Heaven and on Earth is given to me, therefore, go and make disciples of all nations! ” He sent his disciples to announce his Lordship and Salvation to the “ uttermost parts of the Earth .”
+The Era of Salvation had commenced with his Death and Resurrection; therefore, his life-giving message must be announced to all men.
 The Son of God has achieved salvation for his people!

 Call His Name Jesus